 Q. I am a medical student/nurse, do you have any volunteer opportunities for me?

 A. We encourage volunteers to get involved in a variety of areas.
 However, as a medical student or nurse, your skills would be beneficial to our Client Services in Disaster Services.
-Through Client Services, you would work directly with those who have lost everything to a fire, increasing your bedside manners!
+Through Client Services, you would work directly with those who have lost everything to a fire, allowing you to practice your bedside manner!

 Q. May I volunteer from home?